 This MRA test is the same as an MRI (see above).
 This type of test is used to study the blood vessels.
 This test detects or diagnoses blood vessel disease/abnormalities.
 Patient preparation is same as MRI.

-If the Doctor ordered any of the following, please fast, nothing to eat or drink after midnight, go first thing in the morning:
+If the doctor ordered any of the following, please fast, nothing to eat or drink after midnight, and go to the lab first thing in the morning:

 – Comprehensive Metabolic Profile